 Busting the brace position myth

 Okay, let’s talk about the brace position myth.
-As the commercial aviation security procedures recommend passengers to adopt a position to brace themselves for impact on water or land, there are many conspiracies about it that it helps with a quicker death.
+Commercial aviation security procedures recommend that passengers adopt a position to brace themselves for impact on water or land.
+Many conspiracies help with a quicker death.
 But experts reject these conspiracies.

 Getting drunk on a flight